 Alan & Jo: Not so surprisingly Malaysia with its multi-cultural mix of Malay, Indian, and Chinese has just amazing food possibilities, but our favourite would be the Malay dish of Nasi Lemak from anywhere you see a long line of people beside the road early in the morning.
 For a few dollars, you'll get a wonderfully tasty meal of rice with peanuts, cucumber, dried anchovies, boiled egg, and a "fiery" sambal and it's the national breakfast dish.

 Alan: As trite as it may seem, we think Paris lives up to all the hype about being the most romantic city in the world.
 From the street cafes, padlocks on the Pont des Arts bridge, patisseries, Moulin Rouge, and sitting on the banks of the Seine.
-And even my school-boy French sounds romantic after some vin rouge... n'est-ce pas?
+And even my school-boy French sounds romantic after some vin rouge...n'est-ce pas?

 Alan & Jo: Barcelona comes to mind as a beautiful city and can be very affordable if you do your homework.
 We stayed at a hotel opposite Plaza Catalunya on the corner of Las Rambles for around $120 AUD per night.
-Not that cheap but for its position it was great value.
+Not that cheap but for its position it was a great value.
 Our room had a good sized balcony overlooking the Plaza where we could enjoy our cheese/bread/wine purchased from local grocers while people watching from above.

 Our best value dining out experience was found in the Barri Gotic area where we tracked down a Pintxos bar.
 Very similar to a tapas bar but with a Catalonian flavour where we would make a selection of small tasty snack sized dishes from the bar and the bill was totalled up at the end.
 It seems to be tradition to be served a complimentary home-brewed liquor at the end which both times we went ended up with the whole bottle being left for us to finish!

 Alan & Jo: We've never been on a cruise--wait, we did take the overnight ferry from Greece to Italy deck class; does that count?